-Use of duplicate sets of samples which are sent in under phantom IDs means that some of these duplicate tubes are sent to frozen storage for future case-control studies.
-These duplicate tubes can be used for another purpose without giving up the ability of the study to use the blood tubes sent in under the real participant ID for future case-control studies are used to monitor measurement drift in the analyses that are routinely performed.
+Use of duplicate sets of samples which are sent in under phantom IDs means that some of these duplicate tubes are sent to frozen storage for future casecontrol studies.
+These duplicate tubes can be used for another purpose without giving up the ability of the study to use the blood tubes sent in under the real participant ID for future case-control studies or to monitor measurement drift in the analyses that are routinely performed.